fahaihi/PQSDC/README.md

           <mode> = qualities
           <mode> = all
 ```
+Notes: In order to be compatible with any personal computer, the current version only open-sources the method of parallel compression on a single CPU node with multiple cores.
-notes: The BIOCONDA version will be updated soon...
+The BIOCONDA version will be updated soon...

 ## Examples